akidinatophat/BloxProxy/README.md

 # Edit nginx.conf
 sudo nano /etc/nginx/nginx.conf
-# Add the following line anywhere in the http directive:
+# Add the following line at the bottom of the http directive:
 # include /etc/nginx/snippets/bloxproxy.conf;

 # Edit your bloxproxy config